-People have been writing in journals for at least a thousand years when men and women of the 11th-century Japanese court kept “pillow books” in their sleeping quarters.
-In the 21st century, scientists began to study the benefits of journaling for your mental health.
+People have been writing in journals for at least a thousand years.
+Men and women of the 11th-century Japanese court kept “pillow books” in their sleeping quarters.
+In the 21st century, scientists began to study the benefits of journaling for mental health.

 If journaling repels you, take heart in knowing that you don’t have to write for hours at a time to reap the mental health benefits.
-Try writing for just 10 minutes a day one or two days per week.
-You can free-write about the day, a memory from your childhood, your goals, an experience at work, your dream trip…any topic is fair game.
-You’ll probably find that you start with one topic and end up on a totally separate topic when the 10 minutes is up.
+Try writing for just 10 minutes a day, one or two days per week.
+You can free-write about the day, a memory from your childhood, your goals, an experience at work, or your dream trip – any topic is fair game.
+You’ll probably find that you start with one topic and end up on a totally separate topic when the 10 minutes are up.

 The one caveat is that if you find yourself writing about something painful, try to spend a few minutes of your time exploring ways that you’ve coped (or would like to cope).
 And if you’re often writing about things that are bothering you, leave aside a couple of minutes to brainstorm how you might like to deal with the situation moving forward.